-Planning Policy Statement 5: Planning and the Historic Environment (PPS5) sets out the Governments national planning policies on the conservation of the historic environment.
-The policies within PPS5 are a 'material consideration' which must be taken into account when local planning authorities exercise their planning powers.
-A companion document was also published (Planning for the Historic Environment Practice Guide), containing guidance on the implementation of PPS5.
-A CA is a 'designated heritage asset' as set out in the companion guide.
+The National Planning Policy Framework (NPPF) sets out the Governments national planning policies on the conservation of the historic environment.
+The policies within the NPPF are a 'material consideration' which must be taken into account when local planning authorities exercise their planning powers.